soccermetrics/project-data/english-premier-league-2011-2012/README.md

-Shots Cleared off Line Inside Area | Number of shots from inside penalty area that are cleared off goal line | Integer Shots Cleared off Line Outside Area | Number of shots from outside penalty area that are cleared off goal line | Integer Shots Cleared off Line | Total number of shots cleared off goal line | Integer
+Shots Cleared off Line Inside Area | Number of shots from inside penalty area that are cleared off goal line | Integer Shots Cleared off Line Outside Area | Number of shots from outside penalty area that are cleared off goal line | Integer Shots Cleared off Line | Total number of shots cleared off goal line | Integer Key Corner | Number of corners taken deemed to have impact in match | Integer Key Free Kick | Number of free kicks taken deemed to have impact in match | Integer Key Throw In | Number of throw-ins taken deemed to have impact in match | Integer Key Goal Kick | Number of goal kicks taken deemed to have impact in match | Integer Pass Forward | Total passes played toward opponent's goal | Integer Pass Backward | Total passes played toward own goal | Integer Pass Left | Total passes played toward left touch line | Integer Pass Right | Total passes played toward right touch line | Integer Successful Short Passes | "Short" length passes that reach a teammate | Integer Unsuccessful Short Passes | "Short" length passes that do not reach a teammate | Integer Successful Long Passes | "Long" length passes that reach a teammate | Integer Unsuccessful Long Passes | "Long" length passes that do not reach a teammate | Integer Successful Flick-Ons | Re-directed passes that reach a teammate | Integer Unsuccessful Flick-Ons | Re-directed passes that do not reach a teammate  | Integer Successful Passes Own Half | Passes initiated from own half that reach a teammate | Integer Unsuccessful Passes Own Half | Passes initiated from own half that do not reach a teammate  | Integer Successful Passes Opposition Half | Passes initiated from opposition half that reach a teammate | Integer Unsuccessful Passes Opposition Half | Passes initiated from opposition half that do not reach a teammate | Integer Successful Passes Defensive third | Passes initiated from defensive third of field that reach a teammate | Integer Unsuccessful Passes Defensive third | Passes initiated from defensive third of field that do not reach a teammate | Integer Successful Passes Middle third | Passes initiated from middle third of field that reach a teammate | Integer Unsuccessful Passes Middle third | Passes initiated from middle third of field that do not reach a teammate | Integer Successful Passes Final third | Passes initiated from final third of field that reach a teammate | Integer Unsuccessful Passes Final third | Passes initiated from final third of field that do not reach a teammate | Integer Total Successful Passes All | All passes that are successfully controlled by a teammate | Integer Total Unsuccessful Passes All | All passes that are not successfully controlled by a teammate | Integer Total Successful Passes Excl Crosses Corners | All successful passes, excluding crosses that result from corners | Integer Total Unsuccessful Passes Excl Crosses Corners | All unsuccessful passes, excluding crosses that result from corners | Integer
+Successful Long Balls | All successful long passes (30 meters or more) | Integer Unsuccessful Long Balls | All unsuccessful long passes | Integer Successful Lay-Offs | All successful lay-off passes | Integer Unsuccessful Lay-Offs | All unsuccessful lay-off passes | Integer Through Ball | All passes between a group of defenders toward a teammate | Integer Key Passes | All passes deemed important to buildup or team strategy | Integer Penalties Taken | Number of penalties taken by player | Integer Penalties Saved | Number of penalties saved by goalkeeper | Integer Penalties Off Target | Number of penalties put on target | Integer Attempts from Penalties on target | Number of penalties put off target | Integer Headed Shots On Target | Number of shots on goal taken with head | Integer Headed Shots Off Target | Number of shots not on goal taken with head | Integer Left Foot Shots On Target | Number of shots on goal taken with left foot | Integer Left Foot Shots Off Target | Number of shots not on goal taken with left foot | Integer Right Foot Shots On Target | Number of shots on goal taken with right foot | Integer Right Foot Shots Off Target | Number of shots not on goal taken with right foot | Integer Blocked Direct Free-kick | Number of direct free kicks blocked | Integer Blocked Shots from Inside Box | Number of blocked shots that were made inside penalty area | Integer Blocked Shots Outside Box | Number of blocked shots that were made outside penalty area | Integer Headed Blocked Shots | Number of blocked shots that were taken with the head | Integer Left Foot Blocked Shots | Number of blocked shots that were taken with left foot | Integer Right Foot Blocked Shots | Number of blocked shots that were taken with right foot | Integer Other Blocked Shots | Number of blocked shots made or taken under other scenarios | Integer Blocked Shots | Total number of blocked shots | Integer Shots On from Inside Box | Number of shots on goal taken from inside penalty box | Integer Shots Off from Inside Box | Number of shots not on goal taken from inside penalty box | Integer Shots On Target Outside Box | Number of shots on goal taken from outside penalty box | Integer Shots Off Target Outside Box | Number of shots not on goal taken from outside penalty box | Integer Attempts Open Play on target | Number of shots from open play that were on goal | Integer Attempts Open Play off target | Number of shots from open play that were not on goal | Integer Attempts from Set Play on target | Number of shots from set plays that were on goal | Integer Attempts from Set Play off target | Number of shots from set plays that were not on goal | Integer Attempts from Direct Free Kick on target | Number of shots from direct free kicks that were on goal | Integer Attempts from Direct Free Kick off target | Number of shots from direct free kicks that were not on goal | Integer Attempts from Corners on target | Number of shots from corner kicks that were on goal | Integer Attempts from Corners off target | Number of shots from corner kicks that were not on goal | Integer Attempts from Throws on target | Number of shots from throw-ins that were on goal | Integer Attempts from Throws off target | Number of shots from throw-ins that were not on goal | Integer Other Shots On Target | Number of miscellaneous shots that were on goal | Integer Other Shots Off Target | Number of miscellaneous shots that were not on goal | Integer Shots On Target inc goals | Number of shots made into goal face, including successful shots | Integer Shots Off Target inc woodwork | Number of shots made that flew away/over goal face or hit posts | Integer Big Chances | Number of shots that represented clear chances to score | Integer Tackles Won | Number of successful tackles attempts by player | Integer Tackles Lost | Number of unsuccessful tackle attempts | Integer Last Man Tackle | Number of successful last-man tackles | Integer Throw Ins to Own Player | Number of throw-ins controlled by a teammate | Integer Throw Ins to Opposition Player | Number of throw-ins controlled by an opposing player | Integer Take-Ons Overrun | Number of dribbling attempts where ball rolls away | Integer Successful Dribbles | Number of successful dribbles/take-ons past opponent | Integer Unsuccessful Dribbles | Number of unsuccessful dribbles/take-ons past opponent | Integer Successful Ball Touch | Number of successful ball touches (controlled possession) | Integer Unsuccessful Ball Touch | Number of unsuccessful ball touches (lost possession) | Integer Dispossessed | Number of lost possessions | Integer Touches | Total number of ball touches | Integer Touches open play final third | Number of touches in opposing final third of pitch | Integer Touches open play opp box | Number of touches within opposing penalty area | Integer Touches open play opp six yards | Number of touches within opposing goal (six-yard) area | Integer

 Sources: